 Create a managed Kubernetes cluster and a default node pool.

-Replace <CLUSTERNAME> with a name that can be used to refer to this cluster
+<CLUSTERNAME>with a name that can be used to refer to this cluster in the future.

 A region in GCP is a geographical region with at least three zones, where each zone is representing a datacenter with servers etc.

 A regional cluster creates pods across zones in a region(three by default), distributing Kubernetes resources across multiple zones in the region.
 This is different from the default cluster, which has all its resources within a single zone(as shown above).